mwrnd/innova2_experiments/riscv_rocket64b4l2w_xdma/README.md

 xsdb
 ```

 The `connect` command begins `xsdb` communication with the FPGA's internal JTAG module. `targets` lists available JTAG devices. `targets 3` selects a specific device to communicate with.
-The `stop` command halts the RISC-V core. `dow` downloads the specified program to the selected RISC-V core. `con` continues execution from the address specified within the loaded `.elf` file, `0x80000008`. `rrd` dumps registers.
+The `stop` command halts the RISC-V core. `dow` downloads the specified program to the selected RISC-V core. `con` continues execution from the address specified within the loaded `.elf` file, `0x80000008`. `rr` reads registers.
 ```
 connect
 targets